Energy efficiency tips for businesses impacted by COVID-19

-If your team is currently working on-site and/or from a home office, you can help reduce your energy costs by:
+If your team is currently working on-site and/or from a home office, the following energy tips may help you save money.

-- Setting computers and other equipment to automatically turn off at the end of the day.
+- Set computers and other equipment to automatically turn off at the end of the day.
 Appliances such as printers and photocopiers can often be set to ‘energy-saving’ modes.

 - Remind after-hours cleaners or tradespeople to turn off the lights when they leave (if applicable).